-- To ensure that all students with a SEND are identified and supported in the school. - To ensure that there is appropriate support for teachers to meet the learning needs of all pupils. - To ensure that appropriate resources and support are available for students with temporary or long-term specific educational needs and/or disabilities.
+- To ensure that all students with a SEND are identified as early as possible and receive the appropriate support in school. - To ensure that there is appropriate support for teachers to meet the learning needs of all pupils. - To ensure that appropriate resources and support are available for students with temporary or long-term specific educational needs and/or disabilities.

 Bancroft's is committed to ensuring that all students achieve their potential, and aims to identify and give support to students where there is an established learning difference, particularly where that learning difference is inhibiting a student's access to the curriculum or undermining a student's efforts to achieve his or her potential.
-While the school has regard for the SEN Code of Practice definition of special educational needs, as a selective, academic school it is aware that a student may have a learning profile where discrepancies between skills, for instance between verbal and performance abilities can affect learning confidence, organisation and achievement.
+While the school has regard for the SEND Code of Practice definition of special educational needs, as a selective, academic school it is aware that a student may have a learning profile where discrepancies between skills, for instance between verbal and performance abilities can affect learning confidence, organisation and achievement.